ArronBeale/CI_PP5_tee_time/README.md

 ### Golf Clubs
 - Allows the user to view all listed golf clubs.
+- User stories covered: 14

 <details><summary>See feature image</summary>